homotopy-io/homotopy-webclient/README.md

 Subsequent times:

-- in root directory, run `yarn` to install all dependencies and link the included packages together.
+- In root directory, run `yarn` to install all dependencies and link the included packages together.

 Production:

-- first, run `yarn run build` in the `core` directory.
+- First run `yarn run build` in the `core` directory.
-- then, run `yarn run build` in the `client` directory.
+- Then run `yarn run build` in the `client` directory.

 Development:

-- in `client` and `core`, run `npm run dev`, which automatically rebuilds when the source changes.
+- In `client` and `core`, run `npm run dev`, which automatically rebuilds when the source changes.
 In `client`, this also starts a webserver at http://localhost:8080.

+Deployment:

+- (Project collaborators only.)
+Merge to `stable` and push; this is then automatically deployed.